 About the study

-The UK Biobank is a large-scale biomedical database designed to enable research into genetic and environmental determinants of disease.
+The UK Biobank is a large-scale biomedical database designed to enable research into genetic and environmental determinants of various diseases.
 This study dataset was restricted to women recruited between 2006 and 2010.
-Psychiatric diagnoses were assessed using interviews and a self-report web-based questionnaire (the UK Biobank mental health questionnaire).
+Psychiatric disorders were assessed using interviews and a self-report web-based questionnaire (the UK Biobank mental health questionnaire).

-The study investigated the first onsets of major depressive disorder, mania, schizophrenia spectrum disorders, and an ‘other diagnoses’ category that included anxiety/panic attacks, substance abuse/dependency, post-traumatic stress disorder, anorexia/bulimia/other eating disorder, stress, obsessive-compulsive disorder, or insomnia during premenopause (6-10 years before the final menstrual period), perimenopause (2 years prior and 2 years after the final menstrual period), and postmenopause (6-10 years after the final menstrual period).
-Based on previous studies on the link between childbirth and these disorders, these periods were chosen because they share hormone-driven etiological pathways.
+The study investigated the first onset of major depressive disorder, mania, schizophrenia spectrum disorders, and an “other diagnoses” category that included anxiety/panic attacks, substance abuse/dependency, post-traumatic stress disorder, anorexia/bulimia/other eating disorders, stress, obsessive-compulsive disorder, and insomnia during premenopause (6-10 years before the final menstrual period), perimenopause (2 years before and 2 years after the final menstrual period), and postmenopause (6-10 years after the final menstrual period).
+Based on previous studies, which show the link between childbirth and these disorders, these periods were chosen because they share hormone-driven etiological pathways.

 Results